 Chief Information Bureau”

-In January 1943, a POW detachment was formed to go out on a work detail to Lipa, Batangas.
-He and the other POWs were used as slave laborers and built runways with picks and shovels.
-What is known about the detail was the food was inadequate and the guards were brutal.
+His father received a POW postcard from him in early September 1943.
+On the card, he indicated his health was good.
 Medical records show that Elmer arrived at Bilibid Prison on September 30, 1943.
 He received a physical which determined he had ulcers on his left leg.
 When a POW draft was made of men being sent to Japan, his condition was bad enough that he was not sent to Japan.
+It is believed he remained at Bilibid after his health improved.

 During this time, he was selected to be sent to Japan.
-On July 15, 1944, he was one of the POWs who boarded between 25 to 30 trucks for Bilibid Prison.
-The POWs left the camp at 8:00 P.M. and arrived at Bilibid at 2:00 in the morning.
-At 7:00 A.M. on July 17, the POWs were marched to Pier 5 in the Port Area and boarded the Nissyo Maru which appeared to be barely seaworthy to the POWs.
+At 7:00 A.M. on July 17, 1944, the POWs were marched to Pier 5 in the Port Area and boarded the Nissyo Maru which appeared to be barely seaworthy to the POWs.
 Besides the POWs, the ship carried Japanese women and children who were being evacuated from the Philippines.
 The POWs went to the rear of the ship and removed their shoes and dropped their bags through a hatch into hold number three.
 They then went down a narrow, wooden stairway that led into the dark hold.
 There were three sets of wooden tiers that lined the hold.
 One was 4 feet high and 10 feet wide.
 The guards packed the POWs into the tiers.
 The tiers filled but the guards kept shoving in more men.
 Those who could move their arms twirled their shirts above their heads to stir the air.
 The heat was oppressive and the POWs still on deck could feel it as they entered the hold.
 The guards beat POWs who refused to go into the hold.
 Inside the hold, fights broke out among the POWs for space and air.
 The guards finally admitted that all the POWs would not fit in the hold, so they opened the number two hold which was just forward of the bridge.
 About 900 POWs were put into the forward hold.
 The POWs were moved to it in groups of 50 men and each group was allocated a part of the hold.
 Since they were still crowded, no one could lie down.
 Each man sat on the floor with his knees drawn up in front of him.
 Another POW would sit between his knees with his head resting on the first man’s chest.
 This left about 700 men in number three hold which could comfortably hold one hundred men.

 The possessions of the POWs had been thrown below them onto coal in the lower part of the hold.
 In the possessions of the men who had worked on the Port Area Detail was food from their Red Cross boxes.
 In the evening, POWs would go down to the luggage and raid it in an attempt to find any food hidden in it.
 The Japanese ended the stealing when those caught reading the baggage were made to sit on the deck of the ship in the sun with their hands tied behind their backs.
 They were not fed for three days.